Thursday, December 15

 South Dakota famous person alert:

-Did you know that Russell Charles Means was born in Porcupine, South Dakota?
-Russell Charles Means was an Oglala Lakota Sioux Indian civil rights activist, writer, and actor.
-To learn more about Russell Charles Means: CLICK HERE
+Russell Charles Means was born in Porcupine, South Dakota.
+He was an Oglala Lakota Sioux civil rights activist, writer, and actor.
+To learn more about Russell Charles Means, CLICK HERE

 Quick Facts about South Dakota: